-(a) The pollutant-specific criteria and designated use(s) proposed to be modified by the variance, and the proposed duration of the variance. (b) A demonstration that attaining the water quality standard for a specific pollutant is not feasible for the requested duration of the variance based on 40 C.F.R.
-131.14.
+(a) The pollutant(s) and designated use(s) proposed to be modified by the variance, and the proposed duration of the variance. (b) A demonstration that attaining the water quality standard for a specific pollutant is not feasible for the requested duration of the variance based on one or more of the conditions found in 40 C.F.R.
+131.10.

-(c) An evaluation of treatment or alternative actions that were considered to meet effluent limits based on the underlying water quality criteria, and a description of why these options are not technically, economically, or otherwise feasible.
+(c) An evaluation of treatment or alternative actions that were considered to meet effluent limits based on the original water quality criteria, and a description of why these options are not technically, economically, or otherwise feasible.